gustafnk/h-include/README.md

 <h-include media="screen and (min-width: 601px)" src="large.html"></h-include>
 ```

+## Navigation

+Add `navigate` attribute to let link navigation events be captured by `h-include` element itself, which changes the `src` attribute and triggers a refresh.

+If `navigate attribute is used, use `target="_top"` to let link inside `h-include` behave as a normal link.

 ## Error Handling

 If fetching the included URL results in a 404 Not Found status code, the class of the include element will be changed to include_404.
 Likewise, a 500 Server Error status code will result in the include element’s class being changed to include_500.